middletemplelibrary/history-of-the-library/README.md

 ## Magick & astrology vindicated from those false aspersions and calumnies, which the ignorance of some hath cast upon them.
 <strong> In which is contained true definitions of the said arts, and the justification of their practise, proved by the authority of Scripture, and the experience of ancient and modern authors.
 With observations from several remarkable conjunctions and apparitions: as those three suns that appeared before the Kings death, &c.
 Impartially communicated for the publique good. / By Hardick Warren, a well-wisher to the most secret occult arts and learning.
 London : Printed [by] J.M. for N. Brook, 1651.</strong>
 <br /><br />
 This is the only known work by hermetic philosopher Hardick Warren.
-The seventeenth century is known for an interest in the occult, and this particular work attempts to rationalise natural magic, making it compatible with Warren’s Christian beliefs and distancing it from subjects of dark magic, such as necromancy and consorting with spirits.
+The seventeenth century is known for an interest in the occult, and this particular work attempts to rationalise natural magic, making it compatible with Warren’s own Christian beliefs and distancing it from subjects of dark magic, such as necromancy and consorting with spirits.
 This item is not unusual at all in our collections, our biggest benefactor Robert Ashley, like many of his contemporaries, also had a taste for books on similar subjects.
-This work was donated to the Inn in 1698, by Middle Temple member and later Inner Temple Treasurer, William Petyt.
-When he died in 1707, he left his books and tracts to Middle Temple and his manuscripts to Inner Temple with £150 to buy a place to preserve the collection, which resulted in the Library being enlarged to accommodate the bequest.
+This work was donated to the Inn in 1698, by Middle Temple member, and later Inner Temple Treasurer, William Petyt.
+When Petyt died in 1707, he left his books and tracts to Middle Temple and his manuscripts to Inner Temple with £150 to buy a place to preserve the collection, which resulted in the Library being enlarged to accommodate the bequest.

 <param ve-image
        label="Detail from Magick & astrology vindicated from those false aspersions and calumnies, 1651""